brsr/antitile/docs/conway.rst

   good operators.)
 * Are there other conditions that can be added to the values for :math:`L_x` to make the set of conditions sufficient as well as necessary?
-* Is there a good invariant related to the chirality of a Conway operator?
+* Is there an invariant related to the chirality of an operator?
 * What other invariants need to be added to fully characterize Conway operators?